0409 524 354

 My name is Bernie Schultz, retired former school teacher, avid interest in computing and design, getting on, but still got most of my marbles.

 I’ve had an interest in books for as long as I can remember.
 That’s something I learned from my father.
-He read at least two books a week, from the local Reservoir library.
+He read at least two books a week from the local Reservoir library.
 I’ve read more books than I can remember.
-Thirteen years ago I started selling books (fairly seriously) on Ebay.
-I sold a lot, but found out that it takes a lot of work, for not a lot of return.

 While I was working at the Harcourt Post Office, I did a course in professional proofreading and editing.
 For a long time I’d had an interest in book design and layout, coupled with picture restoration.
 Now I use all of these skills to help authors ‘self-publish’ their work.